-Between June 2019 and August 2020, Lifebrain conducted the Global Brain Health Survey to collect data on people’s perceptions of brain health and willingness to take care of their brain by adopting new lifestyles.
+Between June 2019 and August 2020, Lifebrain conducted the Global Brain Health Survey (GBHS) to collect data on people’s perceptions of brain health and willingness to take care of their brain by adopting new lifestyles.
 The survey was conducted online and translated into 14 languages to reach as many people as possible.
 In total, it collected 27,590 responses from people in 81 countries.

 Why a Global Brain Health Survey?

 “The brain is probably our most important organ.
 It is therefore critically important to understand what motivates and demotivates people to take care of their brain.
 We hope to use the survey results to develop useful policy recommendations, which is a core objective of Lifebrain “ says researcher Isabelle Budin Ljøsne who leads the survey as part of the work conducted in the Stakeholder Engagement work package of Lifebrain.